arogge/browser-usbtan/README.md

 Browser-USBtan aims to provide a browser-extension together with a matching native-messaging-host application that allows you to use a USB-reader to generate TAN numbers from flickercodes.

 ## Project status
 **This is currently a proof-of-concept**.
 The browser-extension works, scrapes the flickercode and talks to the native-messaging-host application.
-However, that application cannot generate TAN numbers, but only responds with the reversed flickercode string.
+That application will generate a TAN.
+However, there is currently no meaningful errorhandling.

 As this is currently tailored to testing, the extension will only runs on local URLs (i.e. those starting with file:///).
 The extension is only tested with Firefox.
 It may work with Chrome, too.